Bronko Nagurski: Later life and legacy

-Legacy
+Honors

 Nagurski was elected to the Pro Football Hall of Fame as a charter member on September 7, 1963.
 At the University of Minnesota house of his fraternity, Sigma Chi, Nagurski's jersey and Significant Sig recognition certificate are on display.
 After his death, the town of International Falls honored him by opening the Bronko Nagurski Museum in Smokey Bear Park.

 Sports Illustrated named Nagurski one of the four greatest athletes in Minnesota state history; the other three were Dave Winfield, Kevin McHale, and Joe Mauer.
 In 1993, the Football Writers Association of America created the Bronko Nagurski Trophy, awarded annually to the best defensive player in college football.
 Notable winners include Warren Sapp, Charles Woodson, Terrell Suggs, Champ Bailey and Derrick Johnson.
 In 1999 Nagurski was selected by Sports Illustrated as a starting defensive tackle for their "NCAA Football All-Century Team".
 The other starting defensive tackle on that list was Rich Glover.
 In 2007, Nagurski was ranked No. 17 on ESPN's Top 25 Players In College Football History list.

 In 1999, he was ranked No. 35 on The Sporting News list of the 100 Greatest Football Players, the highest-ranking foreign-born player.
 In 2000, he was voted the second-greatest Minnesotan sportsman of the 20th century by the sportswriters of the Star Tribune, coming in behind only Minnesota Twins Hall of Famer Kirby Puckett.

 A fictionalized eyewitness account of Nagurski's 1943 comeback is the subject of a dramatic monologue in the 2001 film version of Hearts in Atlantis.
 The film's screenwriter, William Goldman, repeated much of this rendition from his earlier account of the same story in his novel Magic.

+In 2002, he was ranked 90 out of 100 wrestlers for Dave Meltzer's Top 100 Wrestlers of All Time.

 In 2009, Nagurski was an honorary team captain, represented by his son, Bronko Nagurski Jr., at the opening game of TCF Bank Stadium.
-His home town International Falls high school nickname is the Broncos in his honor.
+His home town's International Falls high school is nicknamed the Broncos in his honor.

-In September 2021, he was an inductee into the National Polish-American Hall of Fame, housed in Troy, Michigan.
+In September 2021, he was inducted into the National Polish-American Hall of Fame, housed in Troy, Michigan.